When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 By clicking on Correctness, Clarity, or Engagement, the list of suggestions will change to that selection.

-For some, the simplicity of the editor might be an advantage.
+For some, the simplicity of the Grammarly editor might be an advantage.

 But for me, I prefer to have more choice in how and what I work on when I’m editing.

-However, both editors offer one-click correction and a lot of helpful hints on specific language points.
+However, both editors offer one-click corrections and a lot of helpful hints on specific language points.

 It’s always difficult to compare how well a writing editor performs for accuracy.